ePages-de/epages-docs/_posts/2016/2016-02-16-pipeline-elk-test-evaluation-2.md

 #### Dockerfile

 We decided to run the nodes of the [Elasticsearch](https://www.elastic.co/products/elasticsearch) cluster within effortlessly deployable Docker containers.
 To keep the entire setup at a reasonable level the reuse of the [official base image](https://hub.docker.com/_/elasticsearch/) was very helpful.
-In the `Dockerfile` we synced our timezone, prepared templating with [Jinja2](http://jinja.pocoo.org/docs/dev/) and installed two plugins for HTTP authorization and [administration](https://github.com/mobz/elasticsearch-head) via a web frontend that included a tabular document view and an extensive REST-console.
+In the `Dockerfile` we synced our timezone, prepared templating with [Jinja2](http://jinja.pocoo.org/docs/dev/) and installed two plugins for HTTP authorisation and [administration](https://github.com/mobz/elasticsearch-head) via a web frontend that included a tabular document view and an extensive REST-console.
 We needed to create and use our own `docker-entrypoint` script as we wanted to map a few more Docker host directories than suggested by the official base image.

 #### Configuration